matrix-org/matrix-hookshot/docs/setup/jira.md

   2. Use rotating tokens under Authorisation.
   3. Set a callback url.
 This will be the public URL to hookshot with a path of `/jira/oauth`.
   4. Copy the client ID and Secret from Settings

+## JIRA for On-Premise

+On-Premise installs do not support the OAuth system we use above, so users will need to generate their own personal access tokens.

+This can be done by:

+1. Opening your JIRA profile
+2. Clicking **Personal Access Tokens**
+3. Clicking **Create token**

 ## Configuration